-The object handling activity is followed by accompanied visits into the galleries, where participants decide where they would like to go and what objects they are keen to see.
+The object handling activity is followed by accompanied visits into the galleries, participants will be able to decide where they would like to go to and what objects they are keen to see.
 In small groups led by experienced Museum volunteers they get support and assistance as they explore and enjoy the collection.

-The British Museum is able to provide an object handling session at local community centres working with older adults on request.
-These engaging outreach visits work as taster sessions in preparation for a group’s first visit to the Museum, or where participants find it difficult to visit the Museum.
+The Museum can provide object handling sessions at local community centres working with older adults on request.
+These engaging outreach visits act as taster sessions in preparation for a group’s first visit to the Museum, or are offered when participants find it difficult to visit the Museum.
 Outreach visits take place throughout the year.